Election boxes in SB County - Santa Barbara News-Press

 The three election offices in the county are now open for voting, voter registration and voter questions through Election Day: the Santa Barbara location, at 4440-A Calle Real from 8 a.m. to 5 p.m.
 Monday through Friday, except holidays; the Lompoc location, at 401 E. Cypress St., Room 102 from 8 a.m. to noon and 1 to 5 p.m.
 Monday through Friday except holidays; and the Santa Maria location, at 511 E. Lakeside Parkway, Suite 134 from 8 a.m. to noon and 1 to 5 p.m.
 Monday through Friday except holidays.

-The Lompoc office will be moving to the Lompoc Veteran’s Memorial Building at 100 E. Locust Ave., starting Thursday to better serve voters.
+The Lompoc office moved to the Lompoc Veteran’s Memorial Building at 100 E. Locust Ave., on Thursday to better serve voters.

 For any questions or assistance, go to www.sbcvote.com or call 805-568-2200.